Aqovia/dev-scripts/README.md

+# dev-scripts
-# Scripts for automatically generating of development step.
+Scripts for automatically generating of development step.